salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 ```
 Below are the steps to find out these ids.

-## Step 1 - Find Service Principal details for your Azure Dev Ops project.
+## Step 1 - Find Service Principal details for your Azure DevOps project.

-In your Azure Dev Ops projects where your Azure Pipelines pipeline resides, click on "Service connections" in Project Settings, and then click on "Manage Service Principal" link.
+In your Azure DevOps projects where your Azure Pipelines pipeline resides, click on "Service connections" in Project Settings, and then click on "Manage Service Principal" link.

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/Step1.jpg)

-This takes you to a page where you can find application id for your Azure Dev Ops project.
+This takes you to a page where you can find applicationId for your Azure DevOps project.

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/Step1A.jpg)

 ## Step 2 - Find Azure AD Service Principal
-Our objective is to find the Azure AD Service Principal object id that we can use in our ARM template for the key vault.
+Our objective is to find the Azure AD Service Principal object id that we can use in our ARM template for the Key Vault.

 The easiest way to find this object id is to click on the "Managed application in local directory" link.